Board of Directors

 Why SCT: "It has become extremely rare to find a business (or initiative) in which unlimited growth has no major negative impacts, when I came across SCT and its model, I immediately knew it was something special.
 A true win-win situation for disadvantaged children and the environment, I am extremely motivated with the idea of finding ways to move the needle towards a waste-less society.
 Furthermore, SCT has the potential to change the way manufacturers design and build toys, while also creating awareness among consumers about toys’ environmental attributes and their end-of-life stage, ultimately driving a positive behavior change".

 Jamie Lynn Harris joins Second Chance Toys with a background in new media development.
-She currently works in account and product management at Accedo, the global leading developer of Smart TV and IPTV application solutions.
-At Accedo, she’s worked on accounts such as Consolidated Communications Inc., Hickory Tech Corp. and NBC Universal Inc.
+She currently works in client services at YouGov, an international internet-based market research firm.
+Previously at Accedo, a global leading developer of Smart TV and IPTV application solutions, she’s worked on accounts such as Consolidated Communications Inc., Hickory Tech Corp. and NBC Universal Inc.

 Jamie is no stranger to service.
 She currently volunteers at The Doe Fund, preparing trainees for acquiring their New York City Food Handler’s License.
 In 2010, she led a service trip to the Chajul region of Guatemala, where her group built sustainable vegetable gardens and cleaned up computer hard drives in the community library.
 In the past, she has also lent her time at Habitat for Humanity in Providence, Rhode Island and traveled to New Orleans to help with the rebuilding effort after Katrina.